 Green Grass - Clean Water

 Most people believe having a lawn and yard that is safe for both humans and the environment is important.
-However, some lawn and yard care practices can create water quality problems.
+Fortunately, lawn care choices for the health of our families and quality of our drinking water supply, are also choices that support clean rivers and lakes.

 EPA estimates that about 80% of synthetic lawn fertilizers wash into local waterways.
-Synthetic fertilizers, because they are quick release, end up spreading nutrients into the environment much more quickly than organic fertilizers.
-When lawns are watered, or when it rains, synthetic fertilizer ends up washing into storm drains and from there into local streams and rivers.
+Synthetic fertilizers, because they are quick release, end up spreading nutrients into the environment.
+When lawns are watered, or when it rains, synthetic fertilizer ends up washing into storm drains and from there into local rivers and lakes.
 These rogue nutrients end up feeding a host of bacteria and algae, causing rapid population growths, or “blooms.”
-These blooms can be, and often are, deadly to local wildlife and harmful to human users of ponds and rivers.
-Species like cyanobacteria (blue-green algae) feeds on these nutrients, and produce toxins harmful to humans and other animals.
-They also use up the oxygen in water, causing plants and animals to suffocate.
+Species, like cyanobacteria (blue-green algae), feed on these nutrients, and produce toxins harmful to humans and other animals.

 DID YOU KNOW?